 - The purpose of stipend is to enhance and support the overall educational experiences.
 If the mentee's performance is not satisfactory, the Student Affairs Committee reserves the right to deduct the amount of stipend.

 - The passing mark for SNHCC program is 70.
-If the grades for core courses or major courses taken at school fall below 70, one will be placed on probation status.
+If the grades for core courses or major courses taken at school fall below 70, one will be placed on probation status for one year.
 20% of stipend will be deducted for one subject.
 However, the other 50% will be based on the evluation from your mentor/advisor.